-A Union Representative may be granted access to their work site, subject to approval from the Department or Division, for the purpose of distributing written or oral information to other bargaining unit employees, provided:

-- a.
-The employee is off duty or on a scheduled break. - b.
-The distribution does not disrupt the Department's or Division's operations. - c.
-The distribution will occur as determined by the Department or Division.
-In those cases where circumstances do not permit distribution by those methods, alternative areas such as lunchrooms, break rooms, and/or other areas mutually agreed upon may be used.

-The Union Representative must notice the Department or Division in advance of their intent to distribute information, if practicable.
+- 20.4.1 A Union Representative may be granted access to their work site, subject to approval from the Department or Division, for the purpose of distributing written or oral information to other bargaining unit employees, provided: - 20.4.1.1 The employee is off duty or on a scheduled break. - 20.4.1.2 The distribution does not disrupt the Department's or Division's operations. - 20.4.1.3 The distribution will occur as determined by the Department or Division.
+In those cases where circumstances do not permit distribution by those methods, alternative areas such as lunchrooms, break rooms, and/or other areas mutually agreed upon may be used. - The Union Representative must notice the Department or Division in advance of their intent to distribute information, if practicable.